sverweij/dependency-cruiser/doc/options-reference.md

   for regular features might be considered breaking (think of more precise module system determination).
 - :construction: The current implementation of babel support is robust, but can be more efficient.
-It's on the [roadmap](https://github.com/sverweij/dependency-cruiser/projects/1#card-39192574), but as it's not entirely trivial it may take some time.
+It's on the [road map](https://github.com/sverweij/dependency-cruiser/projects/1#card-39192574), but as it's not entirely trivial it may take some time.
 The implementation will be feature switched to guarantee stability.